Skip to main content

 How Costs Work If You Go to Court

-Costs assessment: under UCPR rr681–703, if you dispute a costs order or bill you can apply for a costs assessment by a costs assessor.
+Costs assessment: under UCPR rr681–703, a party who disputes a costs order can apply for a costs assessment by a costs assessor.
 The assessor reviews each item of work and determines whether it was reasonable and necessary.

 Calderbank offers and Offers to Settle under UCPR Part 5 Division 4: a powerful costs weapon.
 If you make a formal offer to settle and the other side rejects it and does worse at trial, they may pay indemnity costs from the date of the offer.
 Strategic use of settlement offers is one of the most effective cost management tools in litigation.
 Every commercial litigator should be advising on this from the outset.